-EXOGENOUS DRIVING FORCE 1.
-INCREASE IN THE LONG-RUN LEVEL AND VOLATIL-ITY OF COMMODITY PRICES.
+DRIVING FORCE 1.
+A PERMANENT INCREASE IN THE LONG-RUN LEVEL OF COM-MODITY PRICES.
 The level and volatility of commodity prices can be a powerful source of fluctuations for a small open economy.
-In fact, Chen and Rogoff (2003) and Ayres et al. (2020) find that shocks to commodity prices account for a large fraction of the volatility of real exchange rates in the data, and Kulish and Rees (2017) show that a mix of transitory and permanent commodity price shocks are important drivers of the the real exchange rate.
+Chen and Rogoff (2003) and Ayres et al. (2020) find that shocks to commodity prices account for a large fraction of the volatility of real exchange rates in the data, and Kulish and Rees (2017) show that a mix of transitory and permanent commodity price shocks are important drivers of the the real exchange rate.
+In our model, a permanent increase in the long-run level of commodity prices leads to a change of the sectoral composition of the economy: it generates a large appreciation of the real exchange rate which incentivizes domestic firms to increase the share of foreign inputs in the production of tradable goods, thus decreasing hiring and employment in the non-commodity tradable sector.
+Simultaneously, the permanent increase in commodity prices increases income and spending which fosters hiring in the non-tradable sector.
+Thus, a permanent change in the long-run level of commodity prices gives rise to sectoral shifts.
+We also allow for a permanent change in the volatility of commodity price shocks.

-&lt;sup>5Some studies show that improvements in commodity prices and the terms of trade generate long-lasting changes that may trigger the emergence of Dutch disease (Corden and Neary, 1982, Mendoza, 1995, Schmitt-Grohé and Uribe, 2018, and Uy et al., 2013).
+&lt;sup>5Some studies show that improvements in commodity prices and the terms of trade generate long-lasting changes that may trigger the emergence of Dutch Disease (Corden and Neary, 1982, Mendoza, 1995, Schmitt-Grohé and Uribe, 2018, and Uy et al., 2013).